 Changing the Way You Think Will Change the Way You Feel

-Things go wrong at times.
-People let us down.
-We make mistakes and can become disappointed.
-Whether we get upset about it and how upset we become depends largely on the way we think about those situations.
-Sometimes we can make ourselves feel pretty miserable even when our situation is not that bad, simply by thinking in a negative, self-defeating way.
+Things go wrong at times; people let us down, we make mistakes, and we can become disappointed.
+Whether we get upset about it and how upset we become depends mainly on how we think about those situations.
+Sometimes we can make ourselves feel pretty miserable even when the problem isn’t that bad simply by thinking in a negative, self-defeating way.

 What is self-talk?

 As we go about our daily lives, we constantly think about and interpret the situations we find ourselves in.
-It is like we have an internal voice that determines how we perceive every situation.
+We have an internal voice that determines how we perceive every situation.
 We call this inner voice our “self-talk,” and it includes our conscious thoughts, as well as our unconscious assumptions and beliefs.

-Negative self-talk often causes us to feel bad, and can make us feel hurt, angry, frustrated, depressed or anxious.
+Negative self-talk often causes us to feel hurt, angry, frustrated, depressed, or anxious.
 It can also make us behave in a self-defeating way.
-For instance, thoughts like ”I’m going to fail for sure” might discourage you from working hard when you are preparing for your exams, and you might actually fail as a result.
+For instance, thoughts like “I’m going to fail for sure” might discourage you from working hard when you are preparing for your exams, and you might fail as a result.

-Remember: the way you interpret events has a huge impact on the way you feel and behave.
-Learn how to challenge your negative self-talk is an important skill to master for better mental health and less anxiety.
+Remember: the way you interpret events has a huge impact on how you feel and behave.
+Learning how to challenge your negative self-talk is an important skill to master for better mental health and less anxiety.
 Explore our article on Challenging Negative Self-Talk here.

 The relationship between your thoughts, feelings and behavior can best be explained by looking at the ABCs of your self-talk.